-- In-store operations (cash sales, in-store expenditure, etc.); - Treasury (flow of funds control, bank reconciliations, fund transfers to stores, etc.); - Payment Portfolios in Payment Systems (Payment Transfers SPEI/SPID, Banking Correspondents); - Research, provision, and collection of credits; - Savings account of Guardadito and investment account); - Cash management; - Inventory management (merchandise reception, transfers and departures); - Fixed asset management (additions, reductions, inventories, etc.);

-- Payroll (workforce personnel monitoring, processing and payment of wages and compensation, etc.); - Operating Expenses (avoid waste and ensure austerity); - Customer service (image, product availability, templates); - Attention to Honestel, (a tool for complaints and reports from collaborators); and - Afores (affiliation and services) and Insurance, among others.
+- In-store operations (cash sales, in-store expenditure, etc.). - Treasury (flow of funds control, bank reconciliations, fund transfers to stores, etc.). - Payment Portfolios in Payment Systems (Payment Transfers SPEI/SPID, Banking Correspondents). - Research, provision, and collection of credits. - Savings account of Guardadito and investment account). - Cash management. - Inventory management (merchandise reception, transfers and departures). - Fixed asset management (additions, reductions, inventories, etc.). - Payroll (workforce personnel monitoring, processing and payment of wages and compensation, etc.). - Operating Expenses (avoid waste and ensure austerity). - Customer service (image, product availability, templates). - Attention to Honestel, (a tool for complaints and reports from collaborators); and - Afore (affiliation and services) and Insurance, among others.

-The established Internal Control System has, among other purposes, that of ensuring that the operating mechanisms are consistent with the Group's strategies and purposes, which help to prevent, identify, manage, monitor and evaluate risks, with the purpose of minimize possible losses that may be incurred.
+The Internal Control System established has, among other purposes, the purpose of ensuring that the operating mechanisms are in line with the Group's strategies and purposes, which help prevent, identify, manage, monitor and evaluate risks, in order to minimize possible losses that may be incurred.

-Internal controls are largely based on the systems implemented in the different processes of the Group, such as those mentioned above.
-In the case of Internal Audit, there is a specialized Audit Management System "ADA", which allows for adequate management of the Audit process, safeguarding of electronic work papers, reduction of execution times, adequate supervision, provide timely follow-up and have the result of the Audit in "real time".
+Internal controls are largely supported by the systems implemented in the different processes of the Group, such as those mentioned above.
+For example, in the case of Internal Audit, there is a specialized Audit Management System "ADA", which allows for an adequate management of the Audit process, from the Annual Planning based on Risks as well as the different stages of the audits (Planning, Execution and Closing) and follow-up of areas of opportunity, said system allows for the safeguarding of electronic work papers, reducing execution times, adequate supervision, timely follow-up and having the result of the Audit.

-The Internal Control procedures are designed jointly by the Business Units, the Process Analysis and Design Department, the Corporate Comptrollership Department; In this way, the policies that best adhere to the operation, to the applicable regulations (mainly financial, accounting, money laundering prevention and legal regulations) can be evaluated, elaborated, reflected, and disseminated, as well as our values, vision and mission established in the Code of Ethics and Conduct.
+The Internal Control procedures are designed jointly by the Business Units, the Process Analysis and Design Department, the Corporate Comptrollership Department or areas in which they are responsible for the Internal Comptrollership functions; in this way, the policies that best adhere to the operation, to the applicable regulations (mainly financial, accounting, money laundering prevention and legal regulations), as well as to our values, vision and mission established in the Code of Ethics and Conduct can be evaluated, elaborated and disseminated.